-Join Richard Harrington for an in-depth discussion in this video Removing a color cast from a photo, part of Enhancing Images with Photos for OS X.
+Join Richard Harrington for an in-depth discussion in this video Removing a color cast from a photo, part of Photos for OS X: Enhancing Images.

 - Sometimes a photo taken under different lighting conditions can pick up a color cast.
 Maybe it's the environment.
 Light reflecting off of a wall onto the subject.
 Or maybe your camera was in the wrong white balance setting.
 In any case there is different ways to remove color cast.
 We'll tackle white balance next.
 But sometimes it's very subtle, where one color bleeds into another, or the lighting conditions are just adding an unwanted tint to the scene.
 In this case we're gonna pick this image that has some shade and what we're getting is different types of lighting conditions.

 Let's open that up and go to Edit Mode.
 Now with our basic Adjustments I'll just choose an Auto Adjustment for Light, and lift the Shadows up a little more, and recover the Highlights.
 And pressing the M key for before and after, you see we have a better balance.
 But what's happening here is that we have the lighting conditions inside mixing with the outdoor light.
 And the color of the walls is not exactly right.
 By adjusting the Cast here, notice how we can shift the lighting.

 Cooling down the scene, or warming it up.
 In this case I'm gonna cool it down just slightly, and increase the total Saturation of the image.
 If you look at the before and after, you'll see that the lighting conditions have been changed.
 Let's take another example.
 And in this case we'll work with a subject that's under mixed lighting.
 Let's Edit this photo and start with a simple Crop to remove mom from the scene.